webcomics/dosage/doc/web/content/comics/SmackJeeves_SpiderWings.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>This is a story about a girl named Momo, who has a brush with death and is thrown into the world of Limbo...Now she must find away back home but that is easier said than done.
-Updated: Thursdays Rated-pg-13 Now updating chapter 5</td>
+Updated: once a month Rated-pg-13 Now updating chapter 6</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://spiderwings.smackjeeves.com/comics/">http://spiderwings.smackjeeves.com/comics/</a></td>